-Learn how to use magnetic snaps for bags, purses and clutches.
-Have you been eyeing off some of my premium bag and clutch sewing patterns?
+Learn how to use magnetic snaps for bags, purses, and clutches.
+Have you been eyeing some of my premium bag and clutch sewing patterns?
 Magnetic snaps add a professional look to your bag and purse projects and are so simple to apply.

 What are Magnetic Snaps?

-They come in various metallic colors such as gold, silver, brass and antique brass.
-Most common is the round shape but I have also seen rectangular or square ones as well.
-Magnetic snaps come in sizes from 10mm to 18mm (normally they are measured in millimeters rather than inches).
+Magnetic snaps come in various metallic colors such as gold, silver, brass, and antique brass.
+The most common is the round shape, but I have also seen rectangular or square ones as well.
+Magnetic snaps come in sizes from 10mm to 18mm (normally, they are measured in millimeters rather than inches).

-Magnetic snaps are an invisible closure that can be used for accessories such as bags, clutches and purses.
-The 2 sides of the snap are magnetic making them easy to open and close with minimum fuss.
+Magnetic snaps are an invisible closures that can be used for accessories such as bags, clutches, and purses.
+The 2 sides of the snap are magnetic, making them easy to open and close with minimum fuss.

 Tools needed